How Do You Get Your Contact Center Ready for New-Age Retail Banking Needs?

 I have availed of a term loan for 15 years against collateral.
 I have paid them for 11 years, and I am looking for a top-up loan against the same collateral.
 I write to the bank, and I don’t receive any response.
 I call up my engagement executive, and I am told that he has to check and get back to me.
 It takes another seven days before I get a response from the executive.
 There is every likelihood that this customer is lured away by the bank’s competitors.

 All of these are unrealized opportunities for the bank.
-They could have delighted their customers and improved their loyalty and lifetime value manifold with just a little extra.
+They could have delighted their customers and improved their customer loyalty and lifetime value manifold with just a little extra.

 Often, the customer service executives do not have access to the right information.
 This has got to do with both technology and process.